zackforbing/ruby-submissions/1510/07_http.markdown

 * some opportunities to refactor for clarity
 * very light testing, needs to cover common edge cases, did not drive development.
 * extraneous files in repo

+1. Overall Functionality

+3: Application implements four iterations

+2. Fundamental Ruby & Style

+3: Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some refactoring.

+3. Test-Driven Development

+1: Application does not demonstrate strong use of TDD

+4. Breaking Logic into Components

+3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities

 ## JP & Steve O